 You can see why some people think Davidson would be a smart choice.
-In addition to being young and media savvy, she can lay claim to something increasingly rare in modern Tory politics: actual, sustained electoral success.
-In 2016, the Tories dislodged Labour as Scotland’s second largest party at Holyrood and, at the general election in June, they won 13 Scottish seats, their best showing north of the border since 1983.
+In addition to being young and media-savvy, she can lay claim to something increasingly rare in modern Tory politics: actual, sustained electoral success.
+In 2016, the Tories dislodged Labour as Scotland’s second-largest party at Holyrood and, at the general election in June, they won 13 Scottish seats, their best showing north of the border since 1983.

-Davidson’s jaunty, unpretentious style, her image as a Cameroonian moderniser, and her vocal support for the EU* have earned masses of praise from the centrist commentariat.
+Davidson’s jaunty, unpretentious style, her image as a Cameronian moderniser, and her vocal support for the EU* have earned masses of praise from the centrist commentariat.
 “Said it a couple of years ago.
 Even more relevant now.
 Ruth Davidson is the Labour party’s worst nightmare,” The Daily Mail’s Dan Hodges tweeted during the Tory conference in October.
 “Where May is jumpy in public, Davidson is charming and at ease with the voters.
 She is a Martini politician,” the New Statesman’s Chris Deerin gushed over the summer.

 But here’s the problem: Davidson’s glossy moderate image is a total sham.
 She is, in reality, a profoundly cynical rightwing politician, whose willingness to exploit and amplify some of the worst chauvinistic instincts of the Scottish electorate should permanently disqualify her from prime ministerial office.
 If you think this sounds hyperbolic, consider the astonishing growth of racist, anti-immigrant, and anti-Irish sentiment that has taken place within the Scottish Conservatives under her watch.